MicrosoftDocs/azure-devops-docs/docs/report/analytics/data-available-in-analytics.md

 [!INCLUDE [temp](../../_shared/version-vsts-only.md)]

-The Analytics Service provides the reporting platform for Visual Studio Team Services (VSTS). **The Analytics Service is in public preview.**
+The Analytics Service provides the reporting platform for Azure DevOps. **The Analytics Service is in public preview.**

 [!INCLUDE [temp](../_shared/analytics-view-availability.md)]